skiffos/SkiffOS/README.md

 Static IP
 =========

-To customize the network configuration for an interface, place a network file into the persist drive at `skiff/network` or add in one of your configs a file at `/etc/systemd/network/wlan0.network`
+To customize the network configuration for an interface, place a network file into the persist drive at `skiff/network` or add in one of your configs a file at `/etc/systemd/network/00-wlan0.network`

+The file should be prefixed with `00-`.

-For example, `wlan0.network`:
+For example, `00-wlan0.network`:

 ```
 [Match]